Avoiding Travel Scams: An Informative Guide to Staying Safe While Traveling Abroad

 Resource TypePurposeExample Use

-Travel Advisory WebsitesProvide destination safety updatesCheck risk alerts before departure
+Travel Advisory WebsitesProvide destination safety updatesCheck risks before departure

-Currency Conversion ToolsCompare exchange valuesAvoid misleading exchange rates
+Currency Conversion ToolsCompare exchange valuesAvoid unfair exchange rates

 • Passport information